 To study the effect of genetic variation in host and pathogen on lesion formation, we infected detached leaves of 12 diverse tomato varieties with the above 91 B. cinerea isolates.
 We used a randomized complete block design for a total of 6 replicates across 2 experiments.
-We placed leaflets on 1% phytoagar in seed flats, with humidity domes on top.
-For each plant genotype, we placed leaflets from each of 10 individual plants onto agar in blocks.
-We selected eaves by a random sample of 5 leaves per plant, and 2 leaflet pairs per leaf.

-We collected spores from mature (1-2 week old) B. cinerea cultures, and diluted to 10 spores/ µL in filter-sterilized 50% grape juice.
-We inoculated 4µl droplets of spore suspensions onto detached leaves at room temperature with 24h light.
-We mock-inoculated control leaves with 4µL of grape juice without spores.
-We measured lesion development using digital photos of all leaflets at 24, 48, and 72 hours post inoculation in combination with downstream automated image analysis.
+At 6 weeks of age, we selected 5 leaves per plant, and 2 leaflet pairs per leaf and the leaflets were placed on 1% phytoagar in planting flats, with humidity domes.
+Spores were collected spores from mature B. cinerea cultures, and diluted to 10 spores/ µL in filter-sterilized 50% organic grape juice.
+Four µl droplets of the diluted spore suspensions were placed onto the detached leaflets at room temperature.
+Mock-inoculated control leaves were treated with 4µL of % organic grape juice without spores.
+Digital photos were taken of all leaflets at 24, 48, and 72 hours post inoculation and automated image analysis was used to measure lesion size.

 Automated Image Analysis

-We measured lesion areas using the EBImage and CRImage packages {Pau 2010; Failmezger 2010} in the R statistical environment {R Development Core Team and Team 2009}.
+Lesion area was digitally measured using the EBImage and CRImage packages {Pau 2010; Failmezger 2010} in the R statistical environment {R Development Core Team and Team 2009}.
 Leaflets were identified as objects with green hue, and lesions were identified as low-saturation objects within leaves.
 Images masks were generated for both the leaf and lesion, then manually refined by a technician to ensure accurate object calling.
 The area of these leaves and lesions were then automatically measured as pixels per lesion and converted to area using a 1 cm reference within each image.

 Data analysis